 The primary purpose of Pray4Tunisia is to pray strategically for a church multiplication movement in Tunisia.
-According to the research done by David Garrison and the International Mission Board, there has been 10 elements found in every church multiplication movement.
-If we want to witness a movement ignite in Tunisia, this is gives us amazing insight for how to pray strategically.
+According to the research done by David Garrison and the International Mission Board, there are 10 elements found in every church multiplication movement.
+We need each of them if we want to witness a movement ignite in Tunisia.
+This gives us amazing insight for how to pray strategically.

 10 Universal Elements:

 For each known CPM, prayer has been overwhelmingly important.
 Usually, prayer is the foundation for the missionary’s plan of reaching his or her people group, though the health of the missionary’s own personal prayer life is crucial.
 The new church and its leaders will imitate the prayer life it sees in the missionary.
 Prayer is the greatest resource the missionary brings to the movement, and when it’s clear from the beginning that prayer is the missionary’s source of power, it makes it easy for the local Christian leadership to share in that power and take ownership of the movement with prayer.

 “If you sow abundantly, you will also reap abundantly.”
 There are no known CPMs where evangelism was rare or absent.
 In CPMs, hundreds and even thousands of people are hearing the claims that Jesus Christ has on their lives.
 Often, mass media evangelism is spreading the gospel, but there is always an element of personal evangelism with clear testimonies that reveal the power of the gospel to radically change lives.

 The opposite is also true.
 Whenever governments or social forces have been able to eliminate Christian witness, the CPMs have seen dramatic loss or have disappeared altogether.

 Intentional Church Planting